cchdo/exchange/README.md

 This project also contains the ICES ship codes used to generate expocodes from ship names.
-The ship name could be determined from the expocode as well by using this data.
+The ship name could be determined from the expocode as well (by using this data).

-The metadata are in JSON formats with a specific structure described
+The metadata are in JSON formats with a specific structure described here.
-here:

 Paramter Descriptions
 ---------------------